oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 It is RECOMMENDED to defend against mix-up attacks by identifying and validating the issuer of the authorization response.
-This can be achieved either by using the "iss" response parameter, as defined in {{oauth-iss-auth-resp}}, or by using the "iss" Claim of the ID token when OpenID Connect is used.
+This can be achieved either by using the "iss" response parameter, as defined in {{RFC9207}}, or by using the `iss` claim of the ID token when using OpenID Connect.

 Alternative countermeasures, such as using distinct redirect URIs for each issuer, SHOULD only be used if identifying the issuer as described is not possible.